 Many international observers have written about the high level of self-loathing in India.
 I think this is not true of the general population.
 Like people from other nations, most Indians are proud, self-confident, honest and resilient and this explains their success at science, business, arts and politics around the world.

 Yet, there is a kernel of truth in these reports.
-India’s Anglophones, who are the ones that interact with international authors are indeed a class that is obsequious and servile to the outsiders while being insufferably shallow and narcissistic amongst its own.
+India’s Anglosphere, members of which are the ones who interact with international authors are indeed a class that is obsequious and servile to the outsiders while being insufferably shallow and narcissistic amongst its own.
 So what’s the origin of this self-hate?

 To answer this, we must go back to James Mill, author of the highly influential History of British India (1817), who wrote this about the entire populations of China and India: